Special routes of U.S. Route 64: Columbia business loop

 U.S. Route 64 Business (US 64 Bus.) was established in 1960, the business loop goes through downtown Columbia, via Broad Street and Main Street.

-Bypass routes

-Fayetteville bypass

-U.S. Route 64 Bypass (US 64 Byp.) runs along the southern side of Fayetteville, Tennessee.
-The first section is named Wilson Parkway and runs south, then curves to the southeast.
-After the intersection with Hedgecomb Avenue and River Drive, the road makes a sharp curve to the northeast where it runs along the west bank of the Elk River.
-At the intersection with US 431, an overlap with US 231 ends as it joins US 64 Bypass onto a new road named Thornton Taylor Parkway.
-After passing the Lincoln Medical Center, the road curves from the northeast to northwest as US 64 Bypass ends at US 64, while US 231 continues northward along Thornton Taylor Parkway towards Shelbyville Highway.

-Cleveland bypass

-U.S. Route 64 Bypass (US 64 Byp.) was constructed as the southeastern part of the Cleveland beltway, known as APD-40.
-The route is part of Corridor K of the Appalachian Development Highway System.

 Manns Harbor–Manteo bypass

 U.S. Route 64 Bypass (US 64 Byp.) was established in 1999 as a new primary routing bypassing Manns Harbor and Manteo, while also providing direct access between Nags Head and the mainland.
 Its main feature is the Virginia Dare Memorial Bridge, which is a divided four-lane bridge crossing over the Croatan Sound.
 From 1999 to 2003, it also shared a complete concurrency with US 264 Bypass.

-Spur routes

-Wynne spur route

-U.S. Route 64 Spur (US 64S) is a north–south spur route in Wynne.
-The highway serves as an alternate north–south highway to Highway 1 between a residential section of Wynne and US 64.
-The highway was created for access to an industrial park at the request of City of Wynne officials in 1985.